pineapplemachine/higher/docs/documenting.md

 - `introduced`: The package which defines this function and the version in which it was first added.
 This attribute must be present always.
 An example of such a package and version string would be `higher@1.0.0`.
+- `deprecated`: If the sequence has been deprecated, it must be indicated with a version string describing which version the sequence was deprecated in.
+For example, `higher@1.1.0`.
 - `detail`: For sequence types whose brief `summary` attribute may not be adequately descriptive, a `detail` attribute may be included which is a more complete description of the sequence type.
 - `warnings`: For sequences that may have dangerous or unexpected behavior in certain cases, a `warnings` attribute must be present describing those cases.
 An example of dangeous or unexpected behavior would be a sequence's `front` or `popFront` entering an infinite loop in some cases.
 - `developers`: A documentating string stating information that may be important to those who are extending some functionality or interacting with it in an advanced way.